jthorton/EV-A71-2A-elaborations/iteration1/Matteo-elaborations/P2-Prime-vectors/README.md

 # P2 and Prime pocket vector elaborations

 FEGrow was used to regrow ideas from Matteo and we found that `NC(=O)CNC(=O)C1(c2ccccc2)CCOCC1` scored well and offered vectors to the P2 and Prime pockets.
-This was used in an arthor search and the hist were scored and grown with FEGrow.
+This was used in an arthor search and the hits were scored and grown with FEGrow.

 ![insparation.png](insparation.png)